Community Wellbeing Grants

 - Promote community health and wellbeing.

 To be eligible for funding, you must:

 - Be an Australian resident or permanent resident aged over 18 years.

-- Projects that duplicate existing services provided in the Inner West Council area.
+- Projects that duplicate existing services already provided in the Inner West Council area.

 - General donations to charities.
 Council does accept applications for projects run by charities.

-- Activities that could be perceived as benefitting political parties or groups linked to a political party.
+- Activities that could be perceived as benefiting political parties or associated groups.